-SLUCare Physician Group, a member of SSM Health is seeking qualified applicants for full-time faculty positions in the Division of Emergency Medicine.
-These positions offer educational, clinical and research opportunities.
+SLUCare Physician Group, a member of SSM Health is seeking applicants for a qualified Thoracic Surgeon in the Department of Surgery.

 SLUCare Physician Group is the academic medical practice of SSM Health, St. Louis with more than 600 health care providers in hospitals and medical offices throughout the St. Louis region.
 Our physicians are among the most highly trained in their fields: more than 50 specialties in all.
 We have national and international experts, renowned for research and innovations in medicine.

 At SSM Health, we are driven by a singular Mission: Through our exceptional health care services, we reveal the healing presence of God.
 It's a higher calling that binds us.
 Here, we work together, system and providers alike, to heal the body, mind and spirit of our patients.
 We are united by a shared commitment to serve through faith, humanity, compassionate care and exceptional medicine.